vacp2p/roadmap/content/acz/ift/2025q1-de-mls-multi-admin.md

 decentralized, secure, and scalable group key generation, designed to accommodate large numbers of users within a single group.

-During the last quarter of 2024, we examined the centralized aspects of the RFC and identified the importance of a multi-admin configuration for achieving true decentralization.
+During 2024q4, we identified the centralized aspects of the RFC and the importance of a multi-admin configuration for achieving true decentralization.
+Also we achieved the first step of implementation called single-admin over Waku node proof of concept implementation.
-For implementation plan is to extend the initial single-admin, single-Waku-node approach to a multi-admin configuration operating across the Waku network.
+For implementation plan for this quarter is to extend the initial single-Waku-node approach to a multi-admin configuration operating across the Waku network.

 ### Narratives